 A new major challenge was the rapid short term development of a replacement for the CS:GO spectator HUD for the finals.
 Taking real time data from the game and presenting it onscreen with a new custom design, with integration of automating switching of player pictures, data and cameras.

-with the team at ESL UK, I oversaw the entire technical infrastructure installation surrounding the broadcast.
+Working directly with the team at ESL UK, I oversaw the entire technical infrastructure installation

 Additionally in the short term run up to the event I worked with the team to develop graphic assets and control interfaces to power the event.